18+ | commercial content | begambleaware.org

 Real Madrid: Courtois; Carvajal, Varane, Éder Militão, Mendy; Casemiro, Kroos; Modrić, Hazard, Vinícius Júnior; Benzema

-The free-scoring nature of both of these sides suggests that a bet on both teams to score could be worth a punt, with some great value odds on show from some of the UK’s best football betting apps.
+The free-scoring nature of both of these sides suggests that a bet on both teams to score could be worth a punt, with some great value odds on show.

 Both teams to score: